-- Behave in a neutral, collegial, and constructive way towards the review team, the Board, and ICANN organization, in accordance with ICANN's Expected Standards of Behavior. - Drive the review team towards the timely delivery of key milestones according to the work plan, maintaining standards of focus on the goals of the review team, as established in the terms of reference. - Facilitate consensus among the review team members, as well as determine levels of consensus once achieved. - Prudently manage the review team's budget, and work with the ICANN organization to maintain adherence to ICANN's accountability and transparency requirements. - Adhere to any additional roles and responsibilities as documented in the Review Team's terms of reference.
+- Behave in a neutral, collegial, and constructive way towards the review team, the Board, and ICANN organization, and the community in accordance with ICANN's Expected Standards of Behavior. - Drive the review team towards the timely delivery of key milestones according to the work plan, maintaining standards of focus on the goals of the review team, as established in the terms of reference. - Facilitate consensus among the review team members, as well as determine levels of consensus once achieved. - Prudently manage the review team's budget, and work with the ICANN organization to maintain adherence to ICANN's accountability and transparency requirements.14 - Adhere to any additional roles and responsibilities as documented in the review team's terms of reference.

-Determining Review Team Leadership9
+Determining Review Team Leadership15